juice-shop/pwning-juice-shop/part1/customization.md

-Another immersion spoiler occurs when demonstrating the _Log in with Google_ functionality, which will show you the application name registered on Google Cloud Platform!
+Another immersion spoiler occurs when demonstrating the _Log in with Google_ functionality, which will show you the application name registered on Google Cloud Platform: _OWASP Juice Shop_!
+There is no way to convince Google to show anything else for obvious trust and integrity reasons.

 ![OAuth Immersion Spoiler](/part1/img/oauth_immersion-spoiler.png)